wp-plugins/wp-mobile-edition/readme.txt

 It implies that you don't have write permissions on your blog's root folder.
 Please use chmod or your FTP manager to set the necessary permissions to 0666.

 == Changelog ==
+* 1.3
+    * Added the login page and control panel basics.

 * 1.2
     * Minor bug fixes